salesforce/rules_spring/springboot/README.md

 The documentation below explains how to use (or links to subdocuments) all of the features supported by the _springboot_ rule.
 For reference, the full list attributes are documented in the [generated _springboot_ Stardoc file.](springboot_doc.md).

-### Manage External Dependencies in your WORKSPACE
+### Manage External Dependencies in your MODULE.bazel

-This repository has an example [WORKSPACE](../../WORKSPACE) file that lists necessary and some optional Spring Boot dependencies.
+This repository has an example [MODULE.bazel](../../MODULE.bazel) file that lists necessary and some optional Spring Boot dependencies.
 These will come from a Nexus/Artifactory repository, or Maven Central.
-Because the version of each dependency needs to be explicitly managed, it is left for you to review and add to your *WORKSPACE* file.
+Because the version of each dependency needs to be explicitly managed, it is left for you to review and add to your *MODULE.bazel* file.

-### Convenience Import Bundles

-The [@rules_spring//springboot/import_bundles](import_bundles) package contains a list of core set of Spring Boot dependencies.
-We recommend starting with this list, and then creating your own bundles if it helps.
+### Required Attributes

+The _springboot_ rule has sensible defaults for most attributes.
+But there are some attributes that require action on your part.

+The [springboot attributes doc](springboot_doc.md) has the details.

 ### Detecting, Excluding and Suppressing Unwanted Classes